Friday After Next: Production

+Justin Pierce who played Craig and Day Day's friend Roach in Next Friday was originally written to be in this film working with Craig and Day Day as security guards, but committed suicide before filming began.
 Filming began on November 1, 2001, and wrapped in January 2002.

 Reception

 Box office

 Friday After Next grossed $13 million in its opening weekend, finishing third at the box office.
 It made $7.4 million in its second weekend (including $10.6 million over the five-day Thanksgiving frame), falling to sixth.
 It went on to gross $33.5 million worldwide.